 I absolutely can’t resist the combo of sweet (and awkward) romances, girl-power derby bonding, office hijinks, and the occasional werewolf humor in this long-running webcomic, now available in print.
 The people are all drawn so cute!
 Bonnie herself is exuberant, a steadfast friend, and bi (yay!).
 There are many queer characters, a significant woman of color character, and the hot derby girls aren’t all tiny.
 It’s a soap opera, and I mean that in a good way, so if you need some suds in your life, this is a great one to pick.

 Jacques describes this as a “retro-cartoon-inspired, queer, handlettering-obsessed comic series about rival girl-fronted rock bands.”
 One of the bands is daisies and kittens and all things wholesome.
 One of the bands is punk AF, never saw a sign they didn’t want to deface, and snarls a lot.
 So of course, the gay lead singers have crushes on each other.
 We supported this on Kickstarter mostly on a whim, not having a clue if we’d like it, and I was immediately hooked.
 The characters are so funny and the art is so dang cute.
 It’s a super slow burn, with plenty of band hijinx, song lyrics, and cute cats.
 TRY IT!

 Diversity note: Jacques is gay.

 I really loved this queer YA comic about two young men falling in a very tangled attraction.
 Neither of our two heroes is initially that easy to like, but as the story developed, I couldn’t help but hope they’d figure themselves out and find a way to de-complicate everything so they have a chance together.
-Which will apparently be happening in a future volume, because teenagers, what can you do?
+Which will apparently be happening only in a future volume, because teenagers, what can you do?
 The art style is distinctive, with super clean penciling and a huge variety of paneling styles.
 I’m definitely looking forward to a next book.

 Content note: violence and homophobia.
 Also, one of the characters has a girfriend so he’s cheating – again with the whole “teenager” thing, they don’t always make the best choices.
 (Granted, neither do adults.)